ParallelSSH/parallel-ssh/README.rst

 SFTP
 *****

 SFTP is supported natively.
-Performance is much slower than SCP due to underlying library limitations and SCP should be preferred where possible.
 In the case of the deprecated paramiko clients, several bugs exist with SFTP performance and behaviour - avoid if at all possible.

 To copy a local file to remote hosts in parallel: